emustudio/emustudio.github.io/_documentation/user/_doc/ram/ramc-ram.md

 <input> ITEMS
 ```

 where `ITEMS` is a space-separated list of inputs.
 Each input is one word - it might be any number or string.
-By
-default, every cell in the input tape is a string, and it is not interpreted as some data type.
-It is only in a time
-when it is used - the instruction which works with the cell defines of which "type" it should be.
+Strings
+must be in quotes - single (`'`) or double (`"`).

 For example, the input section might be:

 {:.code-example}
 ```
-    <input> 1 2 3 hello world!
+    <input> 1 2 3 'hello' 'world!'
 ```

 In this case, there are five inputs: numbers 1,2,3, then word "hello" and the last one is "world!".
+Note floating-point
+numeric values are not supported.

 ### Instructions section

-There exist many possible formats or variations of RAM instructions, unfortunately, the syntax is not very unified.
-I
+There exist many variations of RAM instructions, unfortunately, the syntax is not very unified.
+The reason might be
-guess the reason is that RAM is not a real machine, and for the purposes of the algorithm analysis the machine is so
+that RAM is not a real machine.
-simple that it's description is repeated in almost every paper where it appears.

-For this reason, the instructions format or the whole vocabulary might be different from what you expected or used for.
-We have to live with it, but the differences are tiny.

-Instructions should follow the Input section, but the sections can be mixed.
-It is just good practice to have input
-separated from the code.
-Each instruction must be on a separate line, in the form:
+Each instruction must be on a separate line, in the following form:

 {:.code-example}
 ```